otaviojava/jcassandra-book/07-java_hibernate.md

 As expected, every operation takes place through the `EntityManager`.
-The information definitely only goes to the database when the transaction is committed.
+The information only goes to the database when the transaction is committed.
 Like?
 The point is that, even though Cassandra does not have a native transaction in the database, Hibernate ends up simulating this behavior that can be dangerous, especially in distributed environments.

-The JPQL feature, Java Persistence Query Language, is a query query created for JPA and is also available within Hibernate OGM, all thanks to Hibernate Search, which allows you to search for fields in addition to the partition key.
-There is a counterpart: this field cannot be analyzed within the search, that is, within the annotation `Field` the attribute` analizy` will need to be defined as `Analyze.NO` (check how the field` name` was noted within the class ).
+The JPQL feature, Java Persistence Query Language, is a query created for JPA and is also available within Hibernate OGM, all thanks to Hibernate Search, which allows you to search for fields in addition to the partition key.
+There is a counterpart: this field cannot be analyzed within the search, that is, within the annotation `Field`, the attribute `analysis` will need to be defined as `Analyze.NO` (check how the fieldname was noted within the class ).

 ```java